+This studentship has been developed by the University of Liverpool and STFC’s Hartree Centre in partnership with Leonardo.
 This project is concerned with improving the ability to detect faint objects in, for example, radar data.
 By improving detection performance, cheaper sensors will be able to emulate more expensive sensors, making the development of advanced detection algorithms very important in industrial settings.
-The project is co-created & co-funded by Leonardo, who make such sensors.
+Leonardo develops such sensors.

 Conventional detectors apply a threshold to raw data that is collected over a sufficiently short period of time that the object hasn’t moved in a fully predictable way.
 Unfortunately, it can be challenging to set the threshold to generate detections from objects of interest and not also generate false alarms.
 Given the threshold, the resulting detections are typically then tracked (i.e., post-processed to “join the dots”) using statistical models for object movement.

 Track-Before-Detect (TkBD) is an alternative approach that integrates the statistical models for object movement into the detector.
 This has the advantage that the threshold is applied to trajectories, not instantaneous positions and velocities: since object-generated data are different to noise on average (over the trajectory), this results in an improved ability to detect objects.

 The model for the trajectory is important in defining the extent to which the object-generated data can be distinguished from noise-generated data.
 Perhaps surprisingly, existing TkBD make simplistic assumptions about objects’ trajectories (eg that they move in nearly-straight lines).
 This appears to limit the performance advantage achieved by TkBD to 6dB.